robotframework/robotframework/INSTALL.rst

 .. sourcecode:: bash

-  java -jar robotframework-2.8.5.jar mytests.txt
+  java -jar robotframework-2.9.jar mytests.robot
-  java -jar robotframework-2.8.5.jar --variable name:value mytests.txt
+  java -jar robotframework-2.9.jar --variable name:value mytests.robot

 If you want to `post-process outputs`_ using Rebot or use other built-in `supporting tools`_, you need to give the command name ``rebot``, ``libdoc``,